KSattaluri/PydanticAI-Logfire-Chatgpt-Samples/README.md

 # PydanticAI Reference Project

-This repository serves as a comprehensive reference for using [PydanticAI](https://github.com/pydantic/pydantic-ai), a powerful framework for integrating Pydantic with Large Language Models (LLMs).
+This repository serves as a reference for using [PydanticAI](https://github.com/pydantic/pydantic-ai), a framework for integrating Pydantic with Large Language Models (LLMs).
 The examples demonstrate how to create structured data models, build AI agents, and orchestrate complex multi-agent systems.

 ## Prerequisites